nais/doc/content/alerts/README.md

 #### Kubectl

-You use `kubectl` to add, update, and remove the alert-resource.
+Use `kubectl` to add, update, and remove the alert-resource.
 Adding and updating is done with the `kubectl apply -f alerts.yaml`, while delete is done either with `kubectl delete alert <alert-name>` og `kubectl delete -f alerts.yaml`.

-You kan list alerts in the cluster with `kubectl get alerts` (singluar: `alert`, shorten: `al`), and describe a specific alert-resource with `kubectl describe alert <alert-name>`.
+You can list alerts in the cluster with `kubectl get alerts` (singluar: `alert`, shorten: `al`), and describe a specific alert-resource with `kubectl describe alert <alert-name>`.

 #### Writing the `expr`

-In order to minimize the feedback loop we suggest experimenting on the Prometheus server to find the right metric for your alert, and the tresholds.
-The Prometheus server can be found in each [cluster](/README.md#clusters), at `https://prometheus.{cluster.domain}` (i.e. https://prometheus.nais.preprod.local).
+In order to minimize the feedback loop we suggest experimenting on the Prometheus server to find the right metric for your alert and the notification threshold.
+The Prometheus server can be found in each [cluster](/content/clusters#clusters), at `https://prometheus.{cluster.domain}` (i.e. https://prometheus.nais.preprod.local).

 You can also visit the Alertmanager at `https://alertmanager.{cluster.domain}` (i.e. https://alertmanager.nais.preprod.local) to see which alerts are triggered now (you can also silence already triggered alerts).

 #### Expressive descriptions or actions

-You can also use `annotations` and `labels` from the Prometheus-`expr` result!
+You can also use `labels` in your Slack/e-mail notification by referencing them with `{{ $labels.<field> }}`.
+Run your query on the Prometheus server to see which `labels` are available for your alert.

 For example:
 ```